RyanR712/TheoryToolbox/src/MendelsonIntroToLogic/Chapter1/chapter_1.2.md

 "A statement form is a tautology if and only if its corresponding truth function takes only the value T, or equivalently, if, in its truth table, the column under the statement form contains only Ts."
 Page 6

+Law of the excluded middle: (A ∨ ¬A).
+Page 6